 - A 20% or higher down payment on the sale price of the property

-Many borrowers check all the boxes but don’t have the funds to pay 20% down to purchase their property.
-A lender sees this as a red flag.
-Someone who doesn’t invest a sizable amount of their hard-earned cash into their property may not be as committed to stick with their mortgage payments for the long haul.
-That’s where Private Mortgage Insurance (PMI) comes in.
+Many borrowers check all the boxes but do not have the funds to pay 20% down to purchase their property.
+A lender could see this as a red flag.
+Someone who does not contribute a sizeable down payment towards the purchase of their property may not be as committed to stick with their mortgage payments for the long haul in the eyes of lenders.
+That is where PMI comes in.

 What is PMI?